Ambassador(ret), President, MSC Foundation Council Senior Fellow, Hertie School of Governance, Berlin

-Ambassador Ischinger is Chairman of the Munich Security Conference (MSC).
-He also serves on the London.
-He served as Deputy Foreign Minister (State Secretary) of Germany from 1998 to 2001.
-From 2006 to 2008, he was the Federal Republic of Germany's Ambassador in London and from 2001 to 2006 in Washington, D.C.
 In 2007, he represented the European Union in the Troika negotiations on the future of Kosovo.
-In 2014, he served as the Special Representative of the OSCE Chairman-In-Office promoting national dialogue in the Ukrainian crisis.
-He currently chairs the OSCE “Eminent Persons Panel on European Security”.
-The panel is mandated to offer recommendations on how to build a more resilient architecture of European security.
+In 2014, he served as the Special Representative of the OSCE Chairman-In-Office in the Ukraine crisis.
+In 2015, he chaired the OSCE “Eminent Persons Panel on European Security”, mandated to offer recommendations on how to build a more resilient European security architecture.